aimms/user-guide/aimms-ide/KNITRO/KNITRO_Tuner.rst

 **Tuner Options File**

 The Tuner options file is named 'knitro_tuner_file.txt' and should be placed in the directory of the AIMMS project.
 The option names used are the Knitro names.
-The Knitro name belonging to an AIMMS option can be found in the :ref:`KNITRO_AIMMS_to_KNITRO140_Mapping`  from AIMMS option names to Knitro option names.
+The Knitro name belonging to an AIMMS option can be found in the :ref:`KNITRO_AIMMS_to_KNITRO_Mapping`  from AIMMS option names to Knitro option names.